kohya-ss/sd-scripts/README.md

 ```

 (Combine the command into one line.)

+Sample image generation during training is not tested yet.

 Options are almost the same as LoRA training.
 The difference is `--blockwise_fused_optimizer`, `--double_blocks_to_swap` and `--cpu_offload_checkpointing`.  `--single_blocks_to_swap` is also available.